kissmetrics/km-support/_posts/2012-10-19-utm-variables.md

 So many possibilities!
 Read on to see how marketers use UTM parameters to track more than just paid ads.
 And don't forget to read the FAQs down below.

-## How UTM parameters work with KISSmetrics
+## How UTM parameters work with Kissmetrics

 This will probably look familiar.
 Ever see a URL like this one appear in your browser when you're clicking through an ad?